alexgibson/alxgbsn.co.uk/_posts/2012-07-11-moving-to-jekyll-and-github-pages.md

 ---
 layout: post
 title: Moving to Jekyll and GitHub Pages
+desc: The benefits of using a static site generator such as Jekyll and hosting a blog on GitHub Pages
 ---

 I've just finished moving my site to a new home, which is now hosted on [GitHub Pages](http://pages.github.com/) and powered by [Jekyll](http://jekyllrb.com/), the increasingly popular static site generator.
 Jekyll takes a template directory and then processes it to create a static website consisting of pure HTML files, which you can then host on your chosen web server.